Thermospore/temp-quartz-test/content/Heart Pot.md

 On [[PS1]] you start with only 3, except for [[PS1#JP]] where you start with 5.
 You start with 5 in both regions on [[PC]]

+When you buy a Heart Pot in [[Swap Meet Pete|SMP]], your hearts get refilled < which methods of obtaining Heart Pots do and do not refill your hearts?? >

 You can obtain more:
 - the minigame in [[Sailor Hub]]
 - the [[Clockwork Gobbo]] in [[1-5 Save the Bird from the Thief|Theif]]